-The high sensitivity and flexibility of these instruments make them useful for applications in the fields of biochemistry, cell biology, immunology, molecular biology, and microbiology.
+The high sensitivity and flexibility of the instrument make it useful for applications in the fields of biochemistry, cell biology, immunology, molecular biology, and microbiology.
 Typical applications include ELISA, nucleic acid, protein, enzymatic type homogeneous and heterogeneous assays, microbial growth, endotoxin testing, and pipettor calibration.

-The instruments support the UV and Visible Absorbance read mode with the following read types.
+The SpectraMax ABS supports the Visible Absorbance (ABS) read mode while the SpectraMax ABS Plus supports the UV and Visible Absorbance (ABS) read mode with the following read types:

-- Endpoint: at a single point in time.
+- Endpoint: At a single point in time.

-- Kinetic: over a specified period of time.
+- Kinetic: Over a specified period of time.

-- Spectrum: over a specified wavelength range.
+- Spectral Scan: Over a specified wavelength range.